iLert/docs/getting-started/stakeholder-engagement.md

 ![Incident view](../.gitbook/assets/sh_mobile_view_incident.png)

-### Is there a way to automatically notify stakeholders about ongoing incidents?
+### Is there a way to automatically notify stakeholders about ongoing alerts?

 Yes.
-You can add our **Subscribe stakeholders** incident action and configure it to trigger automatically.
+You can add our **Subscribe stakeholders** alert action and configure it to trigger automatically.
 See [here](https://docs.ilert.com/integrations/stakeholder-subscription) for more information.